PoCInnovation/SmartVote/README.md

 #### Credit

-Project followed by Quentin Fringhian, and managed by Thomas Chevauts and Luca Girl-Friend.
+Project followed by Quentin Fringhian, and managed by Thom ChevalDe3 and Lukas GrilledFour.